v8/v8.dev/src/docs/design-review-guidelines.md

 ---
 title: 'Design review guidelines'
+description: 'This document explains the V8 project’s design review guidelines.'
 ---
 Please make sure to follow the following guidelines when applicable.

-There are multiple drivers for the formalization of V8's design reviews:
+There are multiple drivers for the formalization of V8’s design reviews:

-1. Make it clear to Individual Contributors (ICs) who the decision makers are and highlight what the path forward in the case that projects are not proceeding due to technical disagreement
+1. make it clear to Individual Contributors (ICs) who the decision makers are and highlight what the path forward in the case that projects are not proceeding due to technical disagreement
-1. Create a forum to have straight-forward design discussions
+1. create a forum to have straight-forward design discussions
-1. Ensure V8 Technical Leads (TL) are aware of all significant changes and have the opportunity to give their input on the Tech Lead (TL) layer
+1. ensure V8 Technical Leads (TL) are aware of all significant changes and have the opportunity to give their input on the Tech Lead (TL) layer
-1. Increase the involvement of all V8 contributors over the globe
+1. increase the involvement of all V8 contributors over the globe

 ## Summary

 <figure>
   <img src="/_img/docs/design-review-guidelines/design-review-guidelines.svg" width="960" height="540" alt="" loading="lazy">
-  <figcaption>V8's Design Review Guidelines at a glance</figcaption>
+  <figcaption>V8’s Design Review Guidelines at a glance</figcaption>
 </figure>

+Important:

+1. assume good intentions
-Important: *1.)
-Assume good intentions 2.) be kind and civilized 3.) be pragmatic*
+1. be kind and civilized
+1. be pragmatic

 The proposed solution is based on the following assumption/pillars:

-1. The proposed workflow puts the IC in charge.
+1. The proposed workflow puts the individual contributor (IC) in charge.
 They are the one who facilitate the process.
 1. Their guiding TLs are tasked to help them navigate the territory and find the right LGTM providers.
 1. If a feature is uncontroversial, nearly no overhead should be created.
 1. If there is a lot of controversy, the feature can be 'escalated' to the V8 Eng Review Owners meeting where further steps are decided.